Automatic Prometheus metrics discovery with Docker labels

 }

 Next, we handle containers in host network mode.
-When __meta_docker_network_name equals host, the address is rewritten to host.docker.internal instead of localhost:3
+When __meta_docker_network_name equals host, Alloy rewrites the address to host.docker.internal instead of localhost:3

 // When host networking, override __address__ to host.docker.internal.